NTU-NCS-lab/NTU-Thesis-Writing-Template/readme.md

 - The template [link](https://www.overleaf.com/read/psfhfxjdnbtf) for IEEE conference.
 - The template [link](https://www.overleaf.com/read/cjhmcnpxjbgp) for NTU thesis writing.

-### Build at Local
+### Build Locally
-But if you want to build the project locally, please follow the guidelines:
+If you want to work with Zotero, git, or other plugins, it is recommended to build your project locally.
 1. Install [Latex](https://www.latex-project.org/get/) according to your system type. ([TeXLive](https://tug.org/texlive/) is recommended, the reason is given [here](https://github.com/James-Yu/LaTeX-Workshop/wiki/Install#requirements)).
     <!-- In alternative, the [IguanaTex](https://www.jonathanleroux.org/software/iguanatex/) -->
 2. Choose an editor.
 [VScode](https://code.visualstudio.com/) is recommended.